SirGnip/ClipDashboard/README.md

 - have another control (anothre ListView) next to it in parallel that highlights the current cycle row somehow?
 - add a status bar at the bottom of the screen and have it show the buffer ID with the focus and preview of it
 - just not worry about having a nice visualization for cycling for now

+# Brainstorm

+- some kind of preview of system clipboard (have it poll the systme clipboard while UI is open)
+- Feature that would provide a full screen view of the current system clipboard.
+Maybe just a "open in Notepad" would be sufficient.
+- diff two buffers.
+Diff a buffer with system clipboard.
+- maybe have a generic "store" button that has different behavior based on some mode/configuration?
+    - append new clip to buffer?
+    - prepend/append/replace selected clips in buffer with text in system clipboard?